baxtree/subaligner/site/source/index.rst

 and can be converted from one to another either during synchronisation and translation or on on-demand.

-Even without any subtitles available beforehand, Subaligner provides transcription by utilising SOTA Large Language models.
+Even without any subtitles available beforehand, Subaligner provides transcription by utilising SOTA Large Language Models (LLMs).
 This pipeline, combined with translation, can generate near ready-to-use subtitles of increasingly higher quality in various languages and formats which cater to your preferences, thanks to those models continually advancing over time.

 Subligner supports the following subtitle formats: SubRip, TTML, WebVTT, (Advanced) SubStation Alpha, MicroDVD, MPL2, TMP,